Election of Congress president to be held between Aug 21-Sept 20 next year | Politics

 Election of the new Congress president will be held between August 21 and September 20 next year, the party announced on Saturday after the crucial meeting of its working committee which approved the schedule for organisational polls at various levels.

+Election of president and executive of primary committees and block Committees, and election of block presidents, executive committees and one member of the PCC by block Congress committee will be held between April 16 and May 31, 2022.

+The election of presidents, vice presidents, treasurers and executive committee of DCC will be held between June 1 and July 20 next year.

-Venugopal also stated that election of PCC presidents, vice presidents, treasurers, PCC executives and AICC members by PCC general body will be held between July 21-August 20, 2022.
+Venugopal also stated that election of PCC presidents, vice presidents, treasurers, PCC executives and AICC members by PCC general body will be held between July 21 and August 20, 2022.

 Election of Congress president will be held between August 21-September 20, 2022, he said.

-Venugopal also announced that election of CWC members and other bodies by AICC members will take place at a plenary session dates for which will be announced later.
+Venugopal also announced that election of CWC members and other bodies by AICC members will take place at a plenary session dates for which will be announced later, preferably in the month of September or October next year.

+The Congress leader said the party is going for a massive training programme from top to bottom for party leaders.

+“The Party has decided to undertake regular training programmes for the leaders and workers at all levels.
+This will be regular and continuous training programmes.
+Through these regular and continuous programmes, the workers and leaders will be trained in party ideology, policies, expectation of a Congress worker, grassroots messaging, election management, failures of present government and countering propaganda,'' he said.

 The CWC also passed three resolutions, one on the political situation, and two others on inflation and a ''diabolical attack'' on India's farmers, Venugopal said at a press conference with the party's chief spokesperson Randeep Surjewala by his side at the AICC headquarters here.